kxngchristie/API-Testing/README.md

 # API-Testing 🚀

-This project demonstrates API testing implementation using different approaches including RestAssured and Retrofit for Trello API integration.
-Perfect for learning and practicing API testing concepts! ✨
+This project demonstrates API testing implementation using different approaches, including RestAssured and Retrofit for Trello API integration.
+Perfect for learning and practising API testing concepts! ✨

 ## Project Structure 📁